Key Takeaways

 Part of CBT in NJ includes preparing for potential setbacks by identifying warning signs and developing strategies to maintain gains or manage relapses.

-Therapists often use questioning techniques to help clients explore their thought processes, encouraging them to critically evaluate their own thinking.
+Therapists often use questioning techniques to help patients explore their thought processes, encouraging them to critically evaluate their own thinking.

-These principles make NJ CBT a versatile, practical, and effective form of therapy, adaptable to many different issues and conditions, while empowering individuals to become active participants in their own mental health management.
+These principles make CBT in New Jersey a versatile, practical, and effective form of therapy, adaptable to many different issues and conditions while empowering individuals to become active participants in their own mental health management.

 What Can CBT in New Jersey Help With?